 The bag does not have a draw string.
 Rather the top of it rolls and clips together like a dry bag used for boating.
-The bag is made of Nylon that should be water resistent but not waterproof.
+The bag is made of Nylon that should be water resistant but not waterproof.

 The tent was originally tied with two small strings but we will not use those since they are sure to get easily lost and are not required.

 This shows the tent, fly, loft, poles, stake bag and pole bag.
-We will leave the Loft attached when folding the tent so each tent should have 4 items assuming the poles will be in the pole bag.
+We will leave the loft attached when folding the tent so each tent should have 4 items assuming the poles will be in the pole bag.

 (tent:1.8 lbs, poles:1.5 lbs, bag:0.2 lbs,

 The two poles used for the tent are the same length and have notched ends that help them stay in the grommets.
 The smaller pole slides into two cloth “envelopes” in the fly and therefore has smooth rounded ends.

 The Poles are aluminum and have a shock cord going through the center of them.
 When assembling the poles the Scouts should take care not to let them “snap up” together but rather use two hands when assembling each connection.
 If not done carefully the edges of the poles will eventually cut through the shock cords.

 We will be making footprints for each of the tents out of 6 mil plastic so that they will be light weight but still durable.

 Note that the doors of the tent are on the side of the sleeping area so that the front and back doors are not on the ends of the rectangle.

 Each end of the two tent poles fits into a grommet at the corner of the tent.
 Note that only one corner of the tent is YELLOW, the other three are Blue.
 This is true for the fly as well so that you simply match the yellow corners to know which way to put the fly on.